facebookarchive/redux-react-hook/README.md

 ### How do I fix the error "Too many re-renders.
 React limits the number of renders to prevent an infinite loop."

 You're not memoizing the `mapState` function.
-Either declare it outside of your stateless functional component or wrap it in `useCallback` to avoid creating a new function every render.
+Either declare it outside of your stateless functional component or wrap it in `useMemo` to avoid creating a new function every render.

 ## More info